BitBoxSwiss/bitbox-wallet-app/README.md

 To build the standalone desktop app, run `make qt`.

+Run `make ci` to run all static analysis tools and tests.

 ## Develop using Docker

 The Dockerfile provides a Ubuntu container with the whole environment preconfigured.
 To set it up,